Dynamical Spectral Function of the Kagome Quantum Spin Liquid

 \textit{DMRG comparison.---}Early evidence in favor of a gapped QSL in the KHAF with only nearest-neighbor interactions came from DMRG results obtained for relatively narrow cylinders \cite{Jiang2008, Yan2011, Stefan2012, Jiang2012, Nishimoto2013, gong2014}.
 More recent DMRG studies are divided among the scenarios of the fully gapped $\mathbb{Z}_2$ QSL \cite{mei2017}, the gapped CSL \cite{sun2024}, and a gapless (Dirac-cone) spinon spectrum \cite{he2017,Zhu2019}.
 Because DMRG, like tensor-network approaches, is based on matrix-product states, both methods share the weakness noted in the main text that a gapped spectrum is an intrinsic feature and the challenge is to deduce the underlying physics from this.

 The essential qualitative property of our tensor-network method is that we work on the infinite system, thereby capturing the full two-dimensional reciprocal space with no bias.
-To the extent that the physics of the U(1) Dirac QSL involves optimizing the kinetic energy of nearly-free spinonic quasiparticles, it is eminently possible that the restriction to only few wave vectors around the DMRG cylinder may constitute a strong bias.
-We draw attention once again to the very different QSL phase boundaries in $J_2$~\cite{kolley2015, Zhu2019, jiang2025}, which indicate that the two methods are studying a quite different phase competition (which may not come as a total surprise, given the extremely delicate nature of the KHAF problem).
+To the extent that the physics of the U(1) DSL involves optimizing the kinetic energy of nearly-free spinonic quasiparticles, it is eminently possible that the restriction to only few wave vectors around the DMRG cylinder may constitute a strong bias.
+We draw attention once again to the very different QSL phase boundaries in $J_2$ obtained in our work \cite{Liao2017} and by finite-system methods~\cite{kolley2015, Zhu2019, jiang2025}, which indicate that the two approaches are studying a quite different phase competition.
+(This may not come as a total surprise, given the extremely delicate nature of the KHAF problem).
 We assert that any results obtained for the infinite system have an intrinsic advantage and justify this statement from the accuracy of the spectral functions we obtained at all energies in the $q = 0$ ordered phase near the continuous $J_2$-driven transition to the QSL.

 {S\arabic{figure}} {S\arabic{section}} {S\arabic{equation}} {S\arabic{table}}

 \onecolumngrid

 10mm